 ConfigMgr Console

-Day 5, we are getting there, 4 tips that totally blew your mind, so we’re going to slow down a bit from the completely custom tips and talk about nested task sequences, child task sequences, task sequence modules, whatever you want to call it.
+Day 5, we are getting there!
+We’ve covered four tips that totally blew your mind, so now we’re going to slow down a bit from the completely custom tips and talk about nested task sequences, child task sequences, and task sequence modules.

 Why do I need this?
 What are some ways I can leverage this?
-Let me tell you.
+Let’s explore.

 • Reusable Groups (Modules)